alm-tools/alm/docs/contributing/why.md

 * We want to highjack the tree view to hide build resources + highjack renaming to support code refactoring
 * Have our own error panel (or build panel or find references panel)
 * Intercept the symbol provider to show typescript project wide symbols
-* Have a background worker doing our analysis for us
+* Have a background worker doing our analysis for us, this has performance and platform issues if you use *atom as node*.
 * Plus some things like a *build server* support doesn't seem like a valid thing to add as atom plugin.
-* There are lots of times when it breakes due to no fault of our own, (but we try to fix it asap).
+* There are lots of times when it breakes due to no fault of our own, (we totally appreciate the effort atom team puts in this but nonetheless).
 Examples [here](https://github.com/TypeStrong/atom-typescript/issues/596), [here](https://github.com/TypeStrong/atom-typescript/issues/583), [here](https://github.com/TypeStrong/atom-typescript/issues/611#issuecomment-142780859)
-* Also an atom plugin should work *the way you want it to work*.
+* Also an atom *plugin* should work *the way you want it to work*.
 This software will come with its own *strong* opinions to give a consistent workflow.